Deepakbharti76/trishul-crm/README.md

 Open **http://localhost:5500/login.html**

-> The API base URL is set in `frontend/js/api.js`:
+> The API base URL is set in `frontend/js/api.js`.
+In production it's a

-> `const API_BASE_URL = 'https://trishul-crm-backend.onrender.com';`

-For local development, you can change it back to:
+> relative path (`/api`) proxied by `vercel.json` to the Render backend —
+> this keeps the session cookie first-party so login works in Incognito
+> and on every browser/device.
+For local development without the Vercel
+> proxy, point it directly at your local backend instead:
 > `const API_BASE_URL = 'http://localhost:8080';`

 ### 5. Demo Accounts (seeded automatically)